 (On a side note, we also have night markets in the Philippines but I find them very commercial, catered to middle-income residents.
 Some of the food also lacks roots and are instead served for Instagram.)

-Anyway, without further ado, here are 3 of the best pasar malams in Kuala Lumpur.
+So that’s that.
+Without further ado, here are 3 of the best pasar malams in Kuala Lumpur.

 3 of the Best Night Markets in Kuala Lumpur